mking/flask-uwsgi/README.md

 Flask uWSGI
 ===
 This tutorial shows you to set up a simple Flask app with uWSGI + Nginx.

-- The Flask app is installed in a Virtualenv.
-- The uWSGI instance is an Upstart service.
-- The uWSGI instance's files (UNIX sockets, logs, config) are stored in standard Ubuntu locations (/var/run, /var/log, /etc).
+With this tutorial, uWSGI is wrapped in an Upstart service, and uWSGI's files (UNIX sockets, logs, config) are stored in standard Ubuntu locations (/var/run, /var/log, /etc).
+Note that each deployed app should have its own Upstart service (and related file locations).

-Python
+Setting up the Python environment
 ---
-    # Install Python dev packages (for compiling C extensions)
+First, install the following packages.

-    sudo apt-get install build-essential python-dev
+    sudo apt-get install build-essential python-dev python-pip

-    # Install Pip for system-wide commands
+`build-essential` and `python-dev` are used to compile C extensions.
+Pip is used to install system commands.

+Next, install the following Pip packages.

-    sudo apt-get install python-pip
+    sudo pip install virtualenv uwsgi

-    # Install uWSGI as a system-wide command
+I use the system Pip for non-app-specific tools, while I use Virtualenv for app-specific packages.

+Where possible, I use the Pip version over the distro's binary version.
+There are a few reasons for this:

-    # (uWSGI does not recommend the use of the distro's binary package.)
+- uWSGI recommends that you do not use the distro's binary package.
-    sudo pip install uwsgi

-Virtualenv
----
-    # Install Virtualenv
-    sudo apt-get install python-virtualenv
+- It is not a common practice to use the distro's binary package.
+You will find less help in the wild for doing this.

-    # Create the Virtualenv
+Next, create the Virtualenv for this tutorial.

+    cd flask-uwsgi

     virtualenv env
     source env/bin/activate

-Flask
----
-    # Install Flask in the Virtualenv
     pip install flask

-    # flask_uwsgi.py is the sample app.

-Upstart
+Next, let's check that we can reach the Flask app.
+Run the Flask app using wsgi.
+    uwsgi --http 0.0.0.0:8080 --home env --wsgi-file flask_uwsgi.py --callable app --master

+Next, visit http://ubuntu.local:8080.
+(Throughout this tutorial, use your machine's domain name instead of ubuntu.local.)
+You should see "Hello from Flask!".

+Creating an Upstart service for uWSGI
 ---
+First, set up the directories the service will use.

     # Create a directory for the UNIX sockets
     sudo mkdir /var/run/flask-uwsgi
     chown www-data:www-data /var/run/flask-uwsgi